 - Collects data on district spending and student performance through sites like DataQuest and Ed-Data, and allocates money under the Local Control Funding Formula and other programs;

 - Shares responsibilities with county offices of education and the Collaborative for Educational Excellence for helping districts improve under the Local Control Funding Formula and the federal Every Student Succeeds Act.
+Starting 2020, the state superintendent will determine which consistently low performing school districts will need tighter state oversight and control.

 - Oversees county offices of education budgets and their Local Control and Accountability Plans;